Colette Mann: Film and television

-In her first high-profile role, Mann appeared in the Network Ten soap opera Prisoner as Doreen Burns, in which she was an original cast member during the first four seasons (1979–1982).
-Mann resigned from the role in March 1982 to pursue other projects and her final episode (episode 304) was broadcast in August 1982.
-She did however continue to make guest appearances in 1983 and 1984.
+In her first high-profile role, Mann appeared in the Network Ten soap opera Prisoner as original cast member Doreen Burns, during the first four seasons (1979–1982).
+Mann resigned from the role in March 1982 to pursue new challenges.
+She told Jill Fraser of TV Week that she had a university degree she had never used, and she also wanted to try something in current affairs.
+Her final episode (episode 304) was broadcast in August 1982.
+In November 1983, she agreed to reprise the role for six weeks, despite having a contract with the Nine Network to appear on The Don Lane Show.
+Mann admitted that the opportunity was too good to turn down, as she really liked Doreen's return storyline.
+Her main reason for leaving the show in 1982 was unhappiness with her character's storylines.
+She also said she would be happy to return the following year for further guest stints.

 Mann has appeared in The Flying Doctors, MDA and Blue Heelers.
 In 1988, she portrayed the role of Edith Fraser in the American television movie Outback Bound, which also starred American actors Donna Mills and John Schneider.
 From late 1995, she briefly took over the role of Cheryl Stark in the soap opera Neighbours for eight weeks when Caroline Gillmer was taken ill.
 From February 2012, Mann joined the cast of Neighbours again, this time as regular character Sheila Canning.
 In February 2022 she permanently left the show.

-Mann appeared in 1983 film Kitty and the Bagman with two of her former Prisoner castmates, Val Lehman and Gerald Maguire.
+Mann appears in the 1983 film Kitty and the Bagman with two of her former Prisoner castmates, Val Lehman and Gerard Maguire.
 She later appeared in 2000 feature film The Dish, alongside Sam Neill and Tom Long.

 She has also appeared for numerous Screen Star Events in the UK.
 In 2023 she appeared at the Screen Star 15 year event alongside Tammy MacIntosh and Jacquie Brennan.

-In 2022, Mann revealed in an interview with Talking Prisoner that she filmed a cameo alongside Val Lehman and Fiona Spence for the final episode of season 7 of Wentworth.
+In 2022, Mann revealed that she filmed a cameo alongside Val Lehman and Fiona Spence for the final episode of season 7 of Wentworth.
 The series at the time had not been formally renewed for its final season, and ultimately the scene did not go to air.

-Mann has also been a presenter on numerous TV shows including The Don Lane Show, Hey Hey It's Saturday, What's Cooking, Good Morning Australia and The Circle.
+Mann has also been a presenter on numerous TV shows including Hey Hey It's Saturday, What's Cooking, Good Morning Australia and The Circle.
 She has been a fill-in presenter for Glenn Ridge on talk back radio MTR 1377.
-In July 2019, she appeared on Jeremy Vine Channel 5.
+In July 2019, she appeared on Jeremy Vine in the UK.

 She has appeared in television commercials for Bare Funerals and National Lottery UK.